Robustness-by-Construction Synthesis: Adapting to the Environment at Runtime: Strongly Adaptive Strategies

 \subsection{Definitions}

 In this section, we introduce the necessary machinery to define strongly adaptive strategies for Player~$0$.
-Throughout this section, we are concerned with ranking adaptive strategies according to the number of bad moves they allow the opponent to make, and on the effect these moves have.
-As the number of bad moves in one play is bounded by four, this results in at most five truth values, i.e., the one that is enforced before the first bad move, and the ones after each bad move.
-If Player~$1$ makes less than four bad moves, we use the symbol~$\blank \notin \valueset$ to signify~this.
+Throughout this section, we are concerned with ranking adaptive strategies according to the number of bad moves they allow Player~$1$ to make, and on the effect these moves have.
+For the sake of conciseness, unless stated otherwise, from now on a bad move always refers to a bad move by Player~$1$.

+We begin by introducing a ranking of plays and then lift this to strategies.
+As the number of bad moves in one play is bounded by four, this results in at most five truth values that can be enforced from prefixes of the play, i.e., the one that is enforced before the first bad move, and the ones after each bad move.
+If Player~$1$ makes less than four bad moves during a play, we use the symbol~$\blank \notin \valueset$ to signify~this.